glebnovodran/ostinato/doc/build_unix.md

 ## OGL/GLES

-By defaul Ostinato is built for desktop.
+By default Ostinato is built for desktop.
 To build it for GLES it is necessary to set OGL_MODE environment variable value:

 `OGL_MODE=GLES ./build.sh`

-**Note:** For a Raspberry Pi build GLES is selected automatically.
+**Note:** GLES is selected automatically for a Raspberry Pi build .